The Pros and Cons of ADT Home Security

 With almost 150 years of experience, ADT continues to be a viable residential home security system choice.

-ADT has long been a familiar name in home security.
-Find out how the company compares with the newer players in the ever-expanding high-tech home monitoring market.
+ADT has been a familiar name in home security for a long time.
+Here’s how the company compares with the newer players in the ever-expanding high-tech home monitoring market.

 ADT is a customizable, pro-installed home security system with continuous monitoring.
 The company began in 1874 as American District Telegraph, with a residential call box developed in response to a break-in.
 That makes ADT the oldest home security company in the United States by a long shot.
 More recently ADT has evolved beyond home monitoring into connected home automation appliances, devices and detectors, including through popular smart home assistants Alexa and Google.